seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 inherit the freshness of one that was, and the store then reports a coverage it does not have — the same shape map inv.
 48 names for a bench green on invented input.

-**The coin horizon is stored per COIN on exactly those terms**, each entry carrying the channel's host, its read date, its result and its `sec6_md5`.
-A coin with no entry is not a coin with no events, and the whole point of keying the store to `tokens[]` is that the absence is countable: thirty coins, thirty entries, and the appendix names every one that is short (item 63).
+**The coin horizon is stored per COIN on exactly those terms, and per LANE inside the coin**, each lane carrying its channel's host, its read date, its result and its `sec6_md5`.
+A coin with no entry is not a coin with no events, and the whole point of keying the store to `tokens[]` is that the absence is countable: thirty coins, thirty entries, and the appendix names every one that is short a lane (item 63).

 **A lane's `sec6_md5` records the text the lane was ACTUALLY READ UNDER, so a run that does not open a lane does not touch its hash.** Writing this run's digest into a lane last read